-THE MANY DIFFERENT FOOTWEAR CUSHIONING TECHNOLOGIES ARE SELF-CONTRADICTORY basis for what they do, the major shoe companies would not be marketing several completely different sole cushioning technologies at the same time within the same company, as most of them now currently do.
-The best-known example is Nike, which at the same time has marketed shoes with sole technologies based on Air®, Free®, Shox® [FIGURE Q], Vaporfly®, and Joyride® [FIGURE R], and many variations with varying sole material combinations and other changes (including, ironically, the Nike Free RN, a siped-soled running shoe with Adidas Feet You Wear-styled sole bulges) [FIGURE S], and a running shoe like the Vaporfly, with ZoomX midsole material, but without a carbon fiber plate, the Zoom Pegasus Turbo 2 [FIGURE T].
+It stands to reason that, if there were a true rational basis for what they do, the major shoe companies would not be marketing several completely different sole cushioning technologies at the same time within the same company, as most of them now currently do.
+The best-known example is Nike, which at the same

+Vaporfly®, and Joyride® [FIGURE R], and many variations with varying sole material combinations and other changes (including, ironically, the Nike Free RN, a siped-soled running shoe with Adidas Feet You Wear-styled sole bulges) [FIGURE S], and a running shoe like the Vaporfly, with ZoomX midsole material, but without a carbon fiber plate, the Zoom Pegasus Turbo 2 [FIGURE T].
 Presumably, if the shoe companies actually knew what they were doing, they would just market the best technology they had (and tell you why, and back it up with valid scientific proof, unlike that provided by the flawed Vaporfly-related studies mentioned above).